passagemath/passagemath/src/doc/en/developer/portability_testing.rst

 If you are using Docker locally, install ``tox`` for use with your system Python, for example using::

-  [mkoeppe@sage sage]$ pip install --user tox
+  [alice@localhost passagemath]$ pip install --user tox

 If you run Docker-in-Docker on GitHub Codespaces using our dev container configuration `.devcontainer/tox-docker-in-docker
 <https://github.com/passagemath/passagemath/tree/develop/.devcontainer/tox-docker-in-docker>`_,
 ``tox`` is already installed.

-Sage provides a sophisticated tox configuration in the file :sage_root:`tox.ini` for the purpose of portability testing.
+passagemath provides a sophisticated tox configuration in the file :sage_root:`tox.ini` for the purpose of portability testing.

 A tox "environment" is identified by a symbolic name composed of